Hannes Trautloft: Early life

-Trautloft was born on 3 March 1912 in Großobringen near Weimar in Thüringen.
+Early military career

 On 7 April 1931, he began his pilot training at the Deutsche Verkehrsfliegerschule (German Air Transport School) at Schleißheim.
 The course he and 29 other trainees attended was called Kameradschaft 31, abbreviated "K 31".
 Among the members of "K 31" were future Luftwaffe staff officers Bernd von Brauchitsch, Wolfgang Falck, Günther Lützow, Günther Radusch and Ralph von Rettberg.
 Trautloft graduated from the Deutsche Verkehrfliegerschule 19 February 1932.
 From "K 31" Trautloft and 9 others were recommended for Sonderausbildung (special training) at the Lipetsk fighter-pilot school.
 These 10 men were the privileged few and were allowed to attend fighter pilot training.
 Following four months of training in the Soviet Union, he returned to Germany and joined the military service of the Reichswehr and attended the Kriegsschule (war school) in Dresden. on 1 May 1934, In October 1934, Trautloft was posted to the Jagdfliegerschule at Schleißheim.

 On 1 May 1936, Trautloft was posted to Jagdgeschwader 134 "Horst Wessel" (JG 134—134th Fighter Wing), named after the Nazi martyr Horst Wessel.
 At the time of the outbreak of the Spanish Civil War, Trautloft was serving in the 9.
 Staffel (9th squadron) of JG 134.
 This squadron was subordinated to III.
 Gruppe (3rd group) of JG 134 and was commanded by Major Oskar Dinort.
 The Gruppe had been moved to an airfield at Cologne-Butzweilerhof on 9 March 1936 following the Remilitarization of the Rhineland.
 There on 28 July, Dinort called Trautloft and informed him of the unfolding events in Spain and Trautloft proactively volunteered for service in Spain.